Noise in the Office: Annoying & Unsafe

 White Noise Machine

-White noise machines are not technically soundproofing.
-They generate background noise to drown out light conversation and general office noise so nothing stands out.
+White noise machines make background noise to drown out light conversation and general office noise so nothing stands out.
 They can help with concentration and office privacy.
-They are popular in psychologist’s offices – helping patients ignore the outside world and feel confident in their seclusion.
+They are popular in psychologist’s offices – helping patients ignore the outside world and feel confident that others can’t hear their conversation.
 The same can apply in office settings.

-Bessemer Venture Partners advice and seed investments for new and growing companies.
+Bessemer Venture Partners advise and seed investments for new and growing companies.
 When people visit their building, they are sharing their most private dreams…and financial statements.
-Clients should feel comfortable when planning their future, not competing with passing cars.
-But because of the adjacent freeway and current window glazing system the conference room was full of “abundant exterior noises”.
+Clients should feel comfortable when planning their future.
+But because of the nearby freeway and the office windows, the conference room was full of “abundant exterior noises”.

 Bessemer hired Stephanie Kwan to update their space.
 Kwan works with buildings, from hospitality to office spaces, to make them more comfortable.
-Bessemer was leasing the building so major construction was out of the question, as were expensive options like updating the existing glazing system.
+Bessemer was leasing the building so major construction was out of the question, as were expensive options like window replacement.
 Kwan decided on Indow inserts because “it was an affordable solution that simply pops into place”.

 Everyone at Bessemer loved the solution.
-The inserts made a huge difference in the conference room and appreciate that they aren’t as visually intrusive as other options.
-They began with inserts in the one room as a trial and have expanded to all adjacent rooms.
+The inserts made a huge difference in the conference room and they blended in well.
+They began with inserts in the one room as a trial and have expanded to all rooms facing the freeway.

 If you’d like to start soundproofing your office by trying window inserts in one room, visit our pilot program page.
 Our Commercial Window Pilot Program allows you to test inserts in one room, like a conference room, to get a sense of the noise reduction before committing to upgrading the whole office.